Flax, the Fish Substitute for Vegans

 6. Within the intestines, the phytoestrogens including several antioxidants contained in flaxseed get converted into the substances that act as a natural HRT or Hormonal Replacement Therapy.
 This balancing of female hormones may even promote fertility, reduce pre-menopausal symptoms, and prevent breast and prostate cancer.

 Use 1-2 tablespoons daily.

-Eating whole seeds give most benefits but ground seeds give the maximum.
+Eating the whole seeds gives most benefits but ground seeds give the maximum.

 Grind in grinder and store in an airtight opaque container in the refrigerator.

-Flax seed oil is cholesterol free but has short shelf life.
+Flaxseed oil is cholesterol free but has a short shelf life.

 It breaks down with heat and should not be used for cooking.

 § Use moisture free seeds.